Processos-de-software-2016-2/python-api/README.md

-# API for X
-API developed for X system.

-This project is one of the many parts of X system.
+# About the project

+The project is a platform in which the users will be able to exchange knowledge through it.
+You can learn from playing the guitar to the basics of a programming language, in which there will be a knowledge exchange, meaning that since you will be teaching someone else, it is expected that you too will be learning from your study partner.

-The X system is being developed by all participants in the Processos de Software course at UFRN.
+This platform is being developed by all participants in the Processos de Software course at UFRN.

-## Other Projects
+## Other Parts of this Project

 - [Android](https://github.com/Processos-de-software-2016-2/Android)
 - [Infrastructure](https://github.com/Processos-de-software-2016-2/Infraestrutura)